usdigitalresponse/usdr-gost/docs/decisions/0006-use-typescript.md

 ### Additional consideration

 There are various codemods that make the migrations much easier and we can run them as needed.
+A great option is the Airbnb package called: [ts-migrate](https://github.com/airbnb/ts-migrate/tree/master/packages/ts-migrate-plugins.
+This package will reduce the manual process of common file changes required like renaming.

-## Resource Links <!-- optional -->
+## Resource Links

 - [Strategies for migrating to TS](https://exploringjs.com/tackling-ts/ch_migrating-to-typescript.html)
 - [ts-migrate: A Tool for migrating to Typescript at Scale](https://medium.com/airbnb-engineering/ts-migrate-a-tool-for-migrating-to-typescript-at-scale-cd23bfeb5cc)